csatzky/csatzky.github.io/index.md

 <img src="https://sharelab.shinyapps.io/qsheets/_w_fd12a035/qsheets-logo.svg" alt="qsheets.io" class="center75">
 </a>

-QSheets I/O is a platform to generate most-recent US public equity PDF reports, summarizing comparable company fundamentals along with Nasdaq-100 percentiles.
+QSheets I/O is a platform to generate PDF reports for US public equities, summarizing current and historical company fundamentals.
+As a benchmark, each company measure is accompanied by the point-in-time percentile rank with respect to Nasdaq-100 constituents.

 ***Technologies***
 * R, RShiny